marjen-dev/enclave/README.md

 You will need:

 - An Enclave API key for an account with access to the tenant.
-- The Enclave tenant's organisation identifier.
+- The Enclave tenant's organization identifier.
 - At least one Ubuntu 22.04 LTS (or later) server.

 ## Prepare the host